lockfale/what-is-a-falcon-anyway/README.md

 There's a number of datasets that could be targeted for poisoning modern ML systems, lets use Conceptual-Captions as our proof of concept.
 It is popular and sufficiently relevant to make a non-toy example out of:

 ### What is Conceptual Captions?
-[Conceptual Captions](https://ai.google.com/research/ConceptualCaptions/) is a dataset containing (image-URL, caption) pairs designed for the training and evaluation of machine learned image captioning systems.
+[Conceptual Captions](https://ai.google.com/research/ConceptualCaptions/) is a dataset containing (image-URL, caption) pairs designed for the training and evaluation image captioning systems.

 ## How is this possible?
 The excellent work of [Carlini et al.]() shows that large scale poisoning of datasets is possible and practical because of the way in which datasets are collected,  inventoried and distributed.
 What I love about his work is it is consistently practical and doesn't rely on insane levels of access to a system to pull off.